taishi-i/awesome-ChatGPT-repositories/README.md

  * [BlenderGPT](https://github.com/gd3kr/blendergpt) - Use commands in English to control Blender with OpenAI's GPT-4
  * [evals](https://github.com/openai/evals) - Evals is a framework for evaluating OpenAI models and an open-source registry of benchmarks.
  * [VulChatGPT](https://github.com/ke0z/vulchatgpt) - Use IDA PRO HexRays decompiler with OpenAI(ChatGPT) to find possible vulnerabilities in binaries
+ * [babyagi](https://github.com/yoheinakajima/babyagi) - agent #5: babyagithis latest agent specializes in creating a task list, executing those tasks, and enhancing itself along the way.it also works with open-source ai models, not gpt, meaning it can get more done without openai's safety systems.
  * [chatgpt-python](https://github.com/labteral/chatgpt-python) - Unofficial Python SDK for OpenAI's ChatGPT
  * [gpt-commit](https://github.com/markuswt/gpt-commit) - Generate commit messages using ChatGPT
  * [tiktoken](https://github.com/openai/tiktoken) - tiktoken is a fast BPE tokeniser for use with OpenAI's models.